julian-obafemi-williams/Coursera-Data-Science-Specialization-using-R/README.md

-This repository will host files for Coursera's Data Science course using R
+This repository will host files for Coursera's "Data Science: Foundations using R Specialization"